pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 Once the events of an application can be followed reliably, they can be used to update projections of the application state.

+Todo: Separate this into a doc about projections, start with a log reader...
+Todo: Projection example: perfect replication of the application state.
+Todo: Projection example: projection into an index.
+Todo: Projection example: projection into a timeline view.
+Todo: Projection example: projection for data analytics.

 Synchronous update
 ~~~~~~~~~~~~~~~~~~